US State Privacy Laws 2026: Universal Opt-Out Is Now Mandatory for Advertisers

 This collapses a distinction many ad operations relied on.
 Uploading a customer list to seed a lookalike audience, syncing CRM data to a platform for modeled expansion, or passing event data to improve optimization are all sharing for the purposes of the opt-out.
 When a consumer opts out via GPC, those data flows must stop for that consumer — not just the on-site behavioral pixel.

-"Transferring consumer data to ad platforms to improve targeting or build lookalike audiences constitutes sharing even when no money changes hands.
-The opt-out reaches all of it.
+Several state privacy frameworks treat transferring consumer data to ad platforms to improve targeting or build lookalike audiences as regulated 'sharing' even when no money changes hands, so an opt-out can reach those flows.

 The operational consequence is that customer-list and CRM-based audience strategies must exclude opted-out consumers before upload, not rely on the platform to filter afterward.
 Build the exclusion into the audience pipeline and document it, and map the cross-jurisdiction obligations that attach to modeled audiences with the legal compliance scan.